 Celebrating Admin Day

-Admin Day is celebrated April 26, but BloomThat prefers to call it Co-worker Appreciation Week—and it’s one of their favorite times of the year.
+Admin Day is celebrated annually on the Wednesday of the last full week of April, but BloomThat prefers to call it Co-worker Appreciation Week—and it’s one of their favorite times of the year.

 Francesca Ravella, a Marketing Manager at BloomThat, explains that they “love to encourage celebrating admins, office managers, and the other unsung heroes at the office who make it all happen.”
 BloomThat is all about sharing thoughtfulness, both for the special moments and everyday occasions, so Admin Day embodies many of their core values.